Using Turmeric for Peace Lilies—Benefits and How to Use It

 What to Avoid and When to Avoid?

-Using turmeric in large amounts and regularly is a big no. Excess turmeric can compact the soil, reduce airflow and interfere with water absorption.
-Peace lilies love their loose and well-draining soil and too much of turmeric can go against them rather than going with them.
+Using turmeric in large amounts and regularly is a big no. Excess turmeric can compact the soil, reduce airflow, and interfere with water absorption.
+Peace lilies love their loose and well-draining soil, and too much turmeric can go against them rather than going with them.

 This is not a free pass to sprinkle turmeric on their leaves or flowers.
 This can block leaf pores, attract moisture, and lead to fungal growth rather than preventing it.